Near-One/near-plugins/README.md

 Allow contracts to implement an emergency stop mechanism that can be triggered by an authorized account.
 Pauses can be used granularly to only limit certain features.

 Contract example using _Pausable_ plugin.
-Note that it requires the contract to be _AccessControllable_.
+Note that it requires the contract to be _AccessControllable_ in order to manage permissions.
+Roles allowing accounts to call certain methods can be granted and revoked via the _AccessControllable_ plugin.

 ```rust